NgJingRui/generate_domain_specific_faq_paraphrase/README.md

 As I do not have a working Windows PC in my possession, I have performed limited testing on a Windows distribution.
 If there are any errors, it is likely to be specific to the Windows distribution, as some discrepancies exist between MacOS and Windows such as the path string.
 Please do feel free to raise any issues, and I will provide my solutions promptly.

+## Author
+Ng Jing Rui for AY2020/2021 FYP

+Submitted in Partial Fulfilment of the Requirements for the Degree of Bachelor of Computer Science and Engineering of the Nanyang Technological University

+Under the guidance of Assoc.
+Prof Chng Eng Siong and his team that includes Damien Cheng, Thi Ly and Zin Tun